Why trust SaveOnEnergy?Learn More

 California solar power FAQs

-Solar power can be an excellent investment, especially if you live somewhere with plenty of sunshine.
-Not only will you save money on your electricity bill each month, but you can also increase the value of your home.
+Solar panels can be an excellent investment, especially if you live somewhere with plenty of sunshine, such as California.
+Not only will you lower your monthly electricity bill, but you can also increase the resale value of your home.
 In California, you will be exempt from increases on your property tax if you install solar panels on your home, which has incentivized many homeowners.